phicks22/HiCARN/README.md

 * `-chunk`: nxn size for each submatrix.
 Default is 40.
 * `-stride`: Set equal to `-chunk`.
 Default is 40.
 * `-bound`: The upper bound of genomic distance.
 Default is 201.
+* `-scale`: Whether to pool input submatrices or not.
+Default is 1.
 * `-c`: That cell line name again...

 Congratulations!
 You now have your datasets. ***Note***: For training, you must have both training and validation